 So you’ve decided you want to buy a parrot, but you’re not sure where to start?
 We’ve got you covered.
 We discuss every eventuality you will experience when buying a bird, all things considered, to help you make an informative decision on whether a parrot is right for you.

 It’s important to realise that parrots are long term commitment.
 It’s a friend for life, they are intelligent and sociable animals that enjoy interaction with humans and thrive from play time inquisitiveness.

-Different breeds have different live spans, Cockatiels will live for up to 25 years with African Grey’s living up to 60 years.
+Different breeds have different life spans, Cockatiels will live for up to 25 years and African Grey’s living up to 60 years.
 Some birds can become bored and irritable if they aren’t allowed out of their cages on a daily basis.
 You also have to consider the commitment to cleaning their cage, feeding them and making sure they have an enjoyable environment to live in.

 If you’re thinking of buying a parrot, why not consider adoption?
 We are partnered with All Star Parrots who give homes to the UK’s sadly unwanted parrots.

 Are you ready for a lifestyle change?
 Then read on.

 Similarly to dogs and their sub breeds, parrots have very different personalities, lifestyles and needs, dependant on their species.

 Some parrots will be more vocal than others, for example Cockatiels can whistle, you can get specific songbirds that ‘chatter’ and birds like Macaws as they are bigger, will produce a louder sound when squawking.

 We’ve done a little tally up of all the average prices for the most commonly bought parrots online.
 Here you can see which birds are financially suited to you.

 Once you have considered this and made your choice, start to look at your options around purchasing.
 A lot of people ultimately assume that a known breeder is the only choice, in fact there are a few to consider.